Graduate Admission Requirements

 - 10555 West Flagler Street, EC 2430

-You will be informed of the the final admission decision upon review of the completed application package and supporting documents by the Graduate School and the Faculty Committee of the academic department.
+Applicants with degrees from disciplines other than engineering may be required to take remedial courses.
+You will be informed of the final admission decision upon review of the completed application package and supporting documents by the Graduate School and the Faculty Committee of the academic department.

 As a prerequisite to registration, Florida International University requires all students born after December 31, 1956 to present documented proof of immunity to measles (Rubeola) and German measles (Rubella).